 Disney World Events In June

-Unless a surprise new festival is announced, it looks like we will not have a festival going on at Epcot during June.
+In 2024, there was no festival going on at Epcot during June.
 With the Epcot International Flower & Garden Festival ending May 27 and Epcot International Food and Wine Festival beginning August 29, the schedule looks more like the olden days where June and July would be festival-free.
-However, there is some speculation that there could be a new festival coming summer 2024.
-But nothing has been announced or even hinted at by Disney yet.
+We expect the same from 2025.

 You can see our Epcot Festival Calendar here.